-23 Photos That Prove Cows Are Too Adorable for Words
+28 Cow Photos That Are Too Adorable for Words

-Though they might not immediately come to mind when you think of cute or cuddly creatures, cows are just as friendly and fun as any canine or feline.
+Though they may not immediately come to mind when you think of cute and cuddly creatures, cows are just as friendly and fun as any canine or feline.
 Not only that, but they are also extremely intelligent animals—so intelligent, in fact, that they can experience emotions ranging from love and affection to anger and aggression.
-Not convinced?
-Then let these 23 udderly adorable cow photos do the talking.
+Not convinced yet that you should join the cow fandom?
+Then let these 28 udderly adorable cow photos and fascinating cow facts do the talking.
+And for the most loyal animals in nature, check out 25 Adorable Animals That Mate for Life.

 This big cow smooch.